 This Indiana Emergency Rental Assistance Manual ("Manual") is a reference guide to Indiana Housing and Community Development Authority's ("IHCDA's") implementation of the Federal Emergency Rental Assistance program, as established by Section 501 of Division N of the Consolidated Appropriations Act, 2021, Pub.
-L. No. 116-260.
+L. No. 116-260, and the Emergency Rental Assistance Program 2, as established by Section 3201 of the American Rescue Plan Act of 2021, Pub.
+L. No. 117-2.

 This Manual is designed to answer questions regarding participation in and eligibility for Indiana's Emergency Rental Assistance ("IERA").
 This Manual is intended as a useful resource for tenants, landlords, utility/ home energy providers, and any party or agency assisting a tenant or landlord seeking to participate in IERA.